How to hire an electric car: rental services explained

 Traditional hire companies

 Their websites don’t make it easy to search by powertrain type, either, sticking to the traditional method based on types of car, with no guarantee of reserving a specific make and model.
-Sixt offers electric cars for rental in the US, and says the service will be coming to the UK soon.
+The Sixt website, for example, states that it offers electric cars as part of its fleet, but when trying to browse the offering, only a Volvo plug-in hybrid was available, and there was no way of filtering by fuel type.

 Daily and longer-term rental